 Our best smartphone round-up includes only the very best mobile phones right now.
 If you're looking for a new phone then it's in this list somewhere.

 Samsung's fantastic Galaxy S7 and Galaxy S7 Edge are strong options, but both the LG G5 and stunning HTC 10 are also worth a look if it's an Android phone you're after. iOS fan?
 The superb iPhone SE is certainly a good choice.
-There's the iPhone 7 too, and of course the iPhone 7 Plus, which are steady improvements on the formula.
+But the iPhone 7 is let down by poor battery, so it doesn't feature here.

 Oh, and let's not the Samsung Galaxy Note 7.
 A fantastic phone, let down by a dodgy battery that seems to be exploding.
 Ah, that's a bit of a problem.
 We've removed it from this list as it's no longer available to buy.

 If you really can't wait, however, there are still many great phones to choose from.
 Click here to browse our best smartphone list now, or read on for more more smartphone buying advice.